cllns/subdivision_select/README.md

 Please open a new Github Issue for any problems you have with the gem.
-Bugs reports and feature requests are always welcome, but I'm also willing to do tech support or ways you think the code quality can be improved.
+Bugs reports and feature requests are always welcome, but I'm also willing to do tech support or take suggestions on ways you think the code quality can be improved.